Rhopobota stagnana: Distribution

+Anatomy

 The wingspan is 12-18 millimeters.
 The forewings have small white cross-spots along the costal edge, the basal part is slightly darker brown, and there is one evenly wide, brown, slanted cross-band slightly outside the middle.
 The hindwings are pale brown.

+Lifespan

 This species has two generations each year, flying respectively from April to June and in August-September.
 The larvae feed on Succisa pratensis, the first generation of larvae on the leaf rosettes and the second generation on the flower heads.